uport-project/specs/messages/index.md

 ### Signature Verification

-Each Uport compatible must be signed using an secp256k1 curve.
-The public key is resolved for the `iss` using the [Uport PKI](../pki/index.md).
+Each uPort compatible JWT must be signed using an secp256k1 curve.
+The public key is resolved for the `iss` using the [uPort PKI](../pki/index.md).

 ## Unsigned Requests